 Choose the right cloud adoption model.
 A critical aspect of cloud adoption is the decision to “build or buy”—whether to build your own cloud platform or to buy cloud services from a provider.
 Government agencies will have to justify the significant time, effort, and skills needed to develop and operate in-house cloud platforms, or move some applications and processes to public, private, or hybrid clouds.

 Network security risks.
-Network security issues may be further accentuated in the 5G era due to the virtualization of networks and the anticipated proliferation of network nodes.
-Risks could originate from poor software development methods, nonadherence to software patches by the government or by vendors, transmission of malware during maintenance operations, and much more.
-However, as 5G implementation evolves and matures, it is expected to result in stronger security as technologies such as network virtualization, MEC, and network slicing can make networks more secure.
+Network security issues may be further accentuated in the 5G era due to the virtualisation of networks and the anticipated proliferation of network nodes.
+Risks could originate from poor software development methods, nonadherence to software patches by the government or by vendors, transmission of malware during maintenance operations and much more.
+However, as 5G implementation evolves and matures, it is expected to result in stronger security as technologies such as network virtualisation, MEC and network slicing can make networks more secure.
 But the short-term network security risks remain.

 The growing debate around data and AI ethics goes far beyond law enforcement.
 IoT devices can track an astounding amount of data about a person, from their physical location and daily habits to every keyboard click.
 Combined with AI, this ability makes data ethics a significant policy debate, particularly since existing laws define so little.22

 The right safeguards will be essential to prevent unintended consequences such as data leakage or theft, the hacking of private health care data, or the sale of personal data without the consumer’s consent.
 Governments have a role in establishing these safeguards, by creating privacy standards and providing regulations for data protection.